-This Easy Homemade Blueberry Cobbler Recipe is a delicious summer dessert recipe that’s perfect for a special occasion (or any night of the week – it’s that easy!)
+This Easy Homemade Blueberry Cobbler Recipe made with fresh or frozen blueberries is a delicious summer dessert recipe that’s perfect for a special occasion.
+(Or any night of the week – it’s that easy!)

 Easy Homemade Blueberry Cobbler Recipe